updated May 10, 2021

 Over time, the hoses that circulate your coolant may become blocked or detached.
 While it may not be completely blocked up, even a partial blockage can prevent the proper amount of coolant from circulating.
 Again, this is something we can check for during an inspection here in our shop.

 If the levels of water and antifreeze appear normal, there may be a more serious malfunction with your engine.
+It is possible that there is an internal coolant leak, debris in the coolant passages or a blocked radiator.
 In this case, it’s best to bring your car to an auto mechanic as soon as possible.
 We can track down issues that can help prevent more expensive repairs down the road.

 If your engine is overheating, do the following to cool it down: